SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

-Securing a great savings account interest rate is one of the easiest ways to earn income on your cash deposits.
+Securing a great savings account interest rate is one of the easiest ways to earn income on cash deposits.
 However, with so many banks and savings accounts to choose from, the process can be time-consuming.

 Table of Contents

-1. What is SaveBetter?
+2. What is Raisin?

 1. How Does a Custodial Bank Account Work?